 - 1/4 to 1/3 cup lemon juice

-Preheat your oven to 450 degrees.
-Wash potatoes and scrub them well.
-Cut potatoes into quarters, if potatoes are extremely large cut each potatoes into eight pieces.
-Place cut potatoes into a 9 x 13 inch baking dish.
-Season potatoes with salt and pepper.
-Add chopped garlic to the potatoes.
-Mix marinade by combining water, olive oil, and lemon juice.
-Pour marinade over the potatoes, be sure to cover all of the potatoes.
+Scrub the potatoes well, but don’t peel them.
+Cut them lengthwise into quarters.
+If potatoes are extremely large, cut each potato into eight wedges.
+Place the potatoes in a 9 x 13-inch baking pan.
+Season the potatoes with salt and pepper.
+Add the garlic to the potatoes.
+Mix the marinade by combining the water, olive oil, and lemon juice.
+Pour the marinade over the potatoes.
+Be sure to cover all of the potatoes.